 1. Calculate your travel program’s carbon footprint

-When you’re getting started on a sustainable travel program, the first step is to audit your travel activities and establish a baseline.
+When you’re getting started on a green business travel program, the first step is to audit your travel activities and establish a baseline.
 Then you can identify opportunities for reducing your footprint and implementing carbon neutrality initiatives.
 Through American Express Global Business Travel’s business intelligence solutions, we can provide you with emissions data for your air, rail, and car as well as ongoing reporting to track your progress.
 Your travelers also can view and compare the carbon emissions of their flight and ground transportation options on our online booking tool, Neo™, before making their reservations.

-2. Support suppliers that support the environment
+2. Support suppliers that support green business travel